Eretz Israel Museum holds both great temporary exhibitions as well as permanent ones. And today we will enjoy both. But let’s start with basics.

 The whole complex is located on a hill, thus you can get nice views of Tel Aviv, but we will get to it later.

 The exhibition is on the second floor of the Rothschild building.
-That means that after entering take right and then left.
+That means that after entering, take a right and then left.
 It is a 2-3 minute walk.

 When you enter the exhibition you will see a big room with many exhibits.
 Here is one of them: